maldoinc/wireup/docs/pages/parameters.md

         ...
 ```

-#### Parameter expressions
+### Parameter expressions

-It is possible to interpolate parameters using a special syntax.
-This will enable you to retrieve several parameters at once and concatenate their values together.
+You can interpolate parameters using a special syntax to retrieve and concatenate multiple parameter values.

-**Note:** As the result is a string, non-string parameters will be converted using `str()`.
+**Note:** The result is a string, so non-string parameters will be converted using `str()`.

 ```python
 def target(logs_dir: Annotated[str, Inject(expr="${cache_dir}/${env}/logs")]) -> None: